Skip to content

 Percentile Rankings: Your Most Reliable Metric

 CrowdCent calculates percentile rankings that show where you stand relative to other participants.
-These percentiles are recalculated daily.
+These percentiles are recalculated daily for both raw and uniqueness metrics.

 Tracking your percentile scores over time is often more informative than focusing on absolute scores, as it accounts for evolving competition and regime shifts that affect all participants.
 A model that consistently ranks in the 75th percentile across different market conditions can often be more valuable than one that occasionally achieves top scores but performs poorly in other regimes.